 This one, from 2000, after a fall season spent in court fending off a street person who had chased me with a knife then sued me.
 I represented myself in court, for you fans of foreshadowing, and the case resolved itself right before Christmas, the judge dismissing the lawsuit, I noticed a little queasily, "with prejudice."

 One final point worth mentioning, which somehow didn't make it into the story, is the helpful general advice my wife gave me when appearing before a judge for any reason: "If you have the option of either saying something or not saying something, whenever possible don't say anything."
-Wise advice, which I used when the guy failed to show up for a court hearing and I was tempted to observe, "I want to point out that he isn't in jail because of me" but wisely didn't.
-The original headline was "Wheels of justice turn v-e-r-y s-l-o-w-l-y."
+Smart advice, which I used when the guy failed to show up for a court hearing and I was tempted to observe, "I want to point out that he isn't in jail because of me" but wisely didn't.

 There are 73,728 small squares on the ceiling of Courtroom 1501 in the Daley Center.